Tea-garden community: Socio-economic conditions

 They are one of the most backward and exploited communities in Assam due to decades of continuous exploitation by tea estate management and neglect on the part of the government.
 Though the younger generations are better-educated and are becoming professionals in various fields, there are not many of those in the community.

 The literacy rate of the community is one of the lowest in Assam, particularly among girls and women.
 Due to this, girls are extremely vulnerable to sexual exploitation and early marriages are prevalent among them.

 Since the majority of the community are still labourers, they live in labour lines built inside tea-estates and established by tea planters.
 These estates are located in remote areas and this contributes to the backwardness and exploitation of them by the tea planters.
 The labourers in a way have to live with the basic facilities provided by the tea planters.
 The tea planters usually exploit the workers every possible way.
 Violence and agitation of labourers against the management is common, where the state machinery normally protects the tea-planters.
 Non-education, poverty, addiction of males to country-beer, poor standard of living, rising population and inadequate health facilities provided to them are the problems in their lives.
 There are instances when tea-planters do not even supply the life-saving drugs when workers are dying out of epidemics.

 The Assam Chah Mazdoor Sangha has been instrumental in improving the lives of tea garden labourers.
-Reputed Tea Associations, such as Assam Branch Indian Tea Association (ABITA) and Bharatiya Cha Parishad (BCP) have been working with organizations such as UNICEF and the Government of Assam to improve the lives of the tea garden labourers.
-The ABITA has embarked on a partnership with National Rural Health Mission (NRHM) of the Government of India promoted and partnered by the Government of Assam.
-This assistance of the Government of Assam for an all-inclusive Medicare system is now available in 105 estates of its membership.
-The residents of the estates have benefited from the PPP mode as was decided by the Govt. of Assam since 2007.
+Reputed Tea Associations such as Assam Branch Indian Tea Association (ABITA) and Bharatiya Cha Parishad (BCP) have been working with organizations such as UNICEF and the Government of Assam to improve the lives of the tea garden labourers.
+The ABITA has embarked on a partnership with National Rural Health Mission (NRHM) of the government of India promoted and partnered by the government of Assam.
+This assistance of the government of Assam for an all-inclusive Medicare system is now available in 105 estates of its membership.
+The residents of the estates have benefited from the PPP mode as was decided by the government of Assam since 2007.
 Another unique direction that the ABITA took was its partnership with UNICEF.
 An intervention which started in 2000 through the Education, Creche Development & Nutrition Programme, later expanded and diversified into a more structured intervention to promote health, nutrition, sanitation and child rights amongst the tea workers population.